Did you know that my day job is being a Pol Sci student?

 Look, green deals represent ideal goals.
 Just at the UN’s Sustainable Development Goals represent the future we hope we’ll get to live.

-I don’t think we should get stuck on whether it’s possible to complete them by the deadline or not as long as we see steady progress.
+Sometimes big goals paralyze us and I don’t think we should get stuck on the zero-emissions goal or on deadlines that are half a century away as long as we see steady progress.

 Does that mean that we should be less ambitious?
 Or demand less from our governments?
 Absolutelty not, we should shoot for the stars and change as much as we can as soon as we can.

-We’ve already settled that I’m a nerd, so just in case you’re also one here you have some resources to learn about sustainable development, green deals and the serous side of sustainability:
+We’ve already settled that I’m a nerd so, in case you’re just like me, here you have some resources to learn about sustainable development, green deals and the technical side of sustainability:

 - The Climate Crisis and the Global New Deal by Noam Chomsky and Robert Pollin